socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 ## Status

 🚧 In progress.
 A1, A2.0, A2 (APSP storage migration), A3 (contiguous storage), and A5
-(cancellation-aware algebra kernels) done.
+(cancellation-aware algebra kernels — plumbing shipped; making the flag delivery actually work is tracked in WS15, not here) done.
 A7 scoped, moved to WS6, and done there (WS6.7).
 A4's inventory corrected, ready to implement.
 A6 ready to implement.
 Neither started yet.

 ## Current Reality